danielneu/amazon-payments-advanced-doc/prerequisites.rst

 Merchant ID
 '''''''''''

-You can find the Merchant ID in Seller Central at :menuselection:`Setting --> Integration Settings`
+You can find the Merchant ID in Seller Central at :menuselection:`Settings --> Integration Settings`

 .. image:: /images/prerequisites_screenshot_14.png